rasenin/TriviaGame/README.md

 # TriviGame

-This trivia game starts with the user pressing the start button and then gives the user a selection of 10 questions from an online trivia api.
+This trivia game starts with the user pressing the start button and then gives the user a selection of 10 questions from an online trivia API.
 The goal of the game is to answer as much of the questions correct as possible before the timer runs out.

 ### Technologies used:
 * HTML5